pingcap/docs/tidb-cloud/tune-performance.md

 > **Note:**
 >
-> Key Visualizer is only available for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.
+> Key Visualizer is only available for [TiDB Cloud Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-cloud-dedicated) clusters.

 To view the key analytics, perform the following steps: